Power outages are one of the last things we want to happen. It can happen abruptly, turning a perfectly good day into a nightmare.

 The Champion 76533 also offers more 4 AC outlets compared to the iGen4500’s 3 outlets.

 You might have some more questions regarding generators that haven’t been answered by the information above.
-Here are some more information that you might find useful
+Here is some more information that you might find useful

 What type of fuel is best?